How To Apply for WIMSE

 Once admitted to FSU, the next step is to apply for University Housing and submit the required deposit.
 You should do this as soon as possible, even if you are undecided about attending FSU.
 All FSU Housing assignments (now and in the future) will be made based on your application priority number.

 Next, you must have declared a major in one of the participating departments (listed below) or Exploratory II.

 Physics and Astrophysics

 After doing all that, NOW you are ready to apply for WIMSE!
 You'll complete everything online at the housing website (but remember, only after you’re admitted, have applied for housing, and have selected a qualifying major).
-If you have a special circumstance or a question about the application process, please feel free to contact the WIMSE Program Coordinator, Samantha Nix, at email@example.com.
+If you have a special circumstance or a question about the application process, please feel free to contact the WIMSE Program Coordinator, Ashley Fryer, at email@example.com.

-The first round of applications are due April 8th.
+The first round of applications are due April 3rd.
 In the case where applicants appear to be equivalent, the earlier applicant will have priority.
 We will review applications regularly and may be able to give you your application status unofficially.
 Based on the written application, some applicants will be invited to participate in a phone interview with a WIMSE student or staff member.
 Final acceptance is based on both the written application and the interview.
-If you are chosen for an interview between April 13th-14th so please be sure to check your FSU email for an interview invitation on those dates.
+You will be notified if you are accepted for an interview between April 13th-14th so please be sure to check your FSU email for an interview invitation on those dates.
 Interviews will take place from April 8th-April 14th.

 If you have any questions, contact us at firstname.lastname@example.org.